Tretower – court

 History

-The beginnings of a defensive court in Tretower date back to the early 14th century.
-Then, after the defeat of the Welsh prince Llywelyn ap Gruffydd and the occupation of Wales by the Anglo-Normans, there was a break in armed conflicts.
-For this reason, the owners of the small castle in Tretower, the Picard family, decided to improve their housing conditions and move to a larger and more comfortable residence.
+The building of Tretower Court began in the early 14th century.
+Following the defeat of the Welsh Prince Llywelyn ap Gruffydd and the occupation of all of Wales by the Anglo-Normans, w period of respite from armed conflicts ensued.
+Therefore, the owners of the small Tretower Castle, the Picards (Pychards), decided to improve their living conditions and move to a larger and more comfortable residence (a survey taken in 1305, after the death of John, son of Roger Ricard, recorded the old castle’s lack of any value).

 Architecture